 - Upon release of the handle, the valve should close, which stops the water from flowing.

-Additionally, for homeowners that lacked to complete routine water heater maintenance, excessive corrosion and sediment build-up potentially lead to continuous leaks.
+Additionally, for homeowners that fail to complete routine water heater maintenance, excessive corrosion and sediment build-up potentially leads to continuous leaks.
 If leaks persist, Snappy recommends replacement.